-Considerations before creating your skydome or skybox:
+Considerations before creating your skydome:

 Unwrapping Object UV maps:

-In order to apply a 360 degree texture to a cube or sphere, the 3D model will need to have a UV map.
+In order to apply a 360 degree texture to a sphere, the 3D model will need to have a UV map.
 When unwrapped, a UV map allows a 2D texture image to be projected onto a 3D shape.

 Texture images: Seamless textures

-When selecting a skydome or skybox texture image, the image must match the UV map of your object.
+When selecting a skydome texture image, the image must match the UV map of your object.
 The image must also be “tileable;” this means the edges are seamless, and line up perfectly to disguise how the texture wraps around your object.